DzLeMQ/FALLM/README.md

 # Income & Expense Insights
-This project delivers a quick understanding of personal income, expenses, and savings by using synthetic banking transactions and a local LLM to automatically categorize each transaction.
+This project delivers a quick understanding of personal income, expenses, and savings by using **synthetic computer generated** banking transactions and a local LLM to automatically categorize each transaction.

 # Install local LLM
 1. Install ollama from ollama.ai